Drama on Planet Dance

 Are practices like offering refunds on tracks common place among labels?
 When did they start coming into effect and what was the reasoning?

 You can find a number of campaign examples with the return receipt model if you search online.
-The importance of charts is evident and as long as any relevant charts have existed marketing and promo campaigns have been tailored to create maximum impact.
+The importance of charts is evident and as long as any relevant charts have existed marketing and promotional campaigns have been tailored to create maximum impact.
 It's as straightforward as that.
 You bust your tail to create hits.

 Will this action from Beatport affect the way that you release music with them?